ZamielAlCazaba/Horde2/Readme.md

 # technical links

 ## ddraw
 Fixed the avi/cinematic errors, does not fix random game crashes.
 Copy ddraw.dll to game directory, launch game, if log file in the game directory was created - dll is working.
-Use ini or internal settings to intereact with advanced graphics settings
+Use ini or internal settings to interact with advanced graphics settings

 [ddraw github](https://github.com/narzoul/DDrawCompat)
 ddraw.dll